KjetilIN/IN5020/lectures/02-system-models.md

 Logical clocks describe logic ordering of events even without accurate clocks
 - A -> B : A happened before B
 - Happened-before relationship

+# Book notes (Chapter 2 System Models)

+- 3 types of models that arise from all DS.
+- They seem to have a lot in common, and patterns emerge from them

+**Heterogeneity:** System heterogeneity refers to the presence of differences in hardware, configuration, resources, and operating systems among computing units within a distributed system.

+- Three types of communication entities: objects, components and web-services.

+- Three types of communication paradigms: interprocess communication, remote invocation and indirect communication
+- One type of Remote method invocation (RMI) is one way to do invocation, but also RPC (Remote procedure calls).
+RMI is connected to distributed objects, while RPC has hidden details from the user.
+  - In common they both represent a two-way communication between sender and receiver, with explicit direction towards the receiver.